robtweed/mg-webComponents/TUTORIAL.md

-You can see from this that, having started with just a very simple &lt;div&gt; tag, this WebComponent is beginning to provide a lot of ways of accessing, controlling and modifying it, making it a very useful and powerful general-purpose way of defining and using &lt;div&gt; tags.
+You can see from this that, having started with just a very simple &lt;div&gt; tag, this WebComponent is beginning to provide a lot of ways of accessing, controlling and modifying it, making it a very useful and powerful general-purpose way of defining and using the humble &lt;div&gt; tag.

 Note that it's entirely
 up to you what functionality you define for your WebComponents.
 You can add as many methods of your own as you like, and make the *setState()* method as complex as you like.

-So let's return to the WebComponent Assembly module:
+So let's return to the WebComponent Assembly module we're using for this example:

         export function define_step3() {